M1 Abrams: Production

 In late 2016, tank production and refurbishment had fallen to a rate of one per month with fewer than 100 workers on site.
-In 2017, the Trump administration ordered military production to increase, including Abrams production and employment.
-In 2018, it was reported that the Army had ordered 135 tanks re-built to new standards, with employment at over 500 workers and expected to rise to 1,000.
+In 2017, President Donald Trump ordered military production to increase, including Abrams production and employment.
+In 2018, it was reported that the Army had ordered 135 tanks rebuilt to new standards, with employment at over 500 workers and expected to rise to 1,000.